 Flowers that come back up from their roots every year in the springtime are called “perennial” flowers.
 Some of the best perennial flowers to grow in a garden are peonies, daylilies, coneflowers, and hollyhocks.
 The specific types of flowers that return each spring depends on your region.
 In general, you can count on perennials being durable and easy to care for no matter where you grow them.

 Read on to learn which perennial flowers (the ones that come back every year) are the best to grow in the garden, plus tips on which are low-maintenance and details about how to plant these beautiful blooming plants.

 Wondering what flowers come back every year?
 Any flower that comes back year after year is defined as a perennial flower.
 The word ‘perennial’ comes from the Latin prefix ‘per-‘ (meaning through) and the word annual (meaning yearly).
 Perennials are kinds of flowers that grow and bloom for multiple years.
 Unlike plants that are strictly ‘annual‘ (meaning that they live for one year and then die), the roots of perennial flowers survive through winter, allowing the plant to come back up in the spring.

 Because of their durability, perennial plants are the favorite of gardeners around the world.
 They are generally survivors, and many of them have evolved to endure droughts and winter alike.
 Perennial plants return from their roots each year to grow fresh foliage and flowers, making them low-maintenance in the garden.

 On the other hand, annual flowers are planted, grow, bloom, and seed all in the space of one year.
 Annuals live for only one growing season and need to be replaced every spring (although some do their best to spread their seeds during summer and fall before they die).
-Gardeners that grow annual flowers must plant new seeds every year in order to ensure that their garden continues.
+Gardeners that grow annual flowers must plant new seeds yearly to ensure their garden continues.
 Furthermore, annual flowers each require different care and treatment in order to achieve their showy look, making the yearly planting of annual flowers rather time-consuming for some.